akarikojima/Mushroom-Classification/README.md

 # Mushroom Classification Machine Learning

-* **One Sentence Summary** This repository holds an attempt to apply a Decision Tree Classifier to mushroom features using data from
-"Mushroom Classification" Kaggle challenge (https://www.kaggle.com/datasets/uciml/mushroom-classification/data).
+* This repository holds an attempt to apply a Decision Tree Classifier to mushroom features using data from "Mushroom Classification" Kaggle challenge (https://www.kaggle.com/datasets/uciml/mushroom-classification/data).

 ## Overview